Join Here | Log In

 How do vaccines work?

 Vaccines trigger an immune response mimicking a previous contact with a viral or bacterial pathogen.
-The key to triggering the production of immune systems cells without the pathogen making you sick is to include only the inactive part of the virus in the vaccine.
+The key to triggering the production of immune system cells without the pathogen making you sick is to include only the inactive part of the virus in the vaccine.

 Your immune system has two parts:

-• the innate immune system jumps into action immediately, trying to fight off any pathogen in a non-specific way.
+• The innate immune system jumps into action immediately, trying to fight off any pathogen in a nonspecific way.

-• your adaptive immune system learns about the pathogen and then creates specific cells to eliminate that one species of pathogen.
+• Your adaptive immune system learns about the pathogen and then creates specific cells to eliminate that one species of pathogen.

 The adaptive immune system takes several days to attack a new pathogen, but the specific response is much faster for previously known pathogens.
 This is why you don’t get sick the second time that you meet up with a virus.
 Your adaptive immune system destroys it without realizing you have been exposed.